Dose-of-Data/analysis-arena/README.md

 > [!IMPORTANT]
 > **Need Some Help?**
 >
+> Join our office hours session and ask any question you like about getting started, any of the datasets, problem statements, our rubric, or anything!
+>
 > 🗓️ **Friday June 7th at 4pm (GMT+2)**<br>
 > 🗓️ **Friday June 14th at 4pm (GMT+2)**
 >